The new $399 embedded board from NVIDIA® is an ideal fit for autonomous robotics. Learn how to get started with ROS on the Jetson Xavier NX.

 rosdep command explores all the packages available in the

 src folder and verifies that all the declared dependencies are available, automatically installing the missing ones.

 You can now visualize the video and depth data that your ZED camera captures using this simple command:

 $ roslaunch zed_display_rviz display_zedm.launch # if using ZED Mini $ roslaunch zed_display_rviz display_zed2.launch # if using ZED 2

-Note: people tracking, available in the object detection module only using a ZED2 camera, can be enabled automatically when the node start setting the
+People tracking, visible in the video above, is available in the object detection module only using a ZED 2 camera.
+It can be enabled automatically when the node starts setting the

 true or when the node is running calling the service

 For more information on using the ZED ROS wrapper, read our Getting Started guide.